gitlabhq/gitlab-runner/docs/configuration/runner_autoscale_aws/index.md

 security credentials in an editor as we'll use them later during the [GitLab Runner configuration](#the-runnersmachine-section).

 You can also create an [EC2 instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) with the required `AmazonEC2FullAccess` and `AmazonS3FullAccess` policies.
-Attach this instance profile to the Runner Manager EC2 instance to allow the provisioning of new EC2 instances for the jobs' execution.
+Attach this instance profile to the runner manager EC2 instance to allow the provisioning of new EC2 instances for the jobs' execution.

-## Prepare the Runner Manager instance
+## Prepare the runner manager instance

-The first step is to install GitLab Runner in an EC2 instance that will serve as the Runner Manager that spawns new machines.
+The first step is to install GitLab Runner in an EC2 instance that will serve as the runner manager that spawns new machines.
 Choose a distribution that both Docker and GitLab Runner support, like Ubuntu, Debian, CentOS, or RHEL.

-This doesn't have to be a powerful machine because a Runner Manager instance doesn't run jobs itself.
+This doesn't have to be a powerful machine because a runner manager instance doesn't run jobs itself.
 For your initial configuration, you can start with a smaller instance.
 This machine is a dedicated host because we need it always up and running.
 Therefore, it is the only host with an ongoing baseline cost.